The “mv” Command in Linux [8 Practical Examples]

 Conclusion

-In this article, you’ve learned about many different features and uses of the mv command with some practical examples.
+In this article, you’ve learned about many different features and uses of the mv command with 8 practical examples.
 There are many options available for this command and you may find them difficult.
 Don’t worry, you’re not the only one.
 Just come back here to review or bookmark this page.
 Practice all these examples and I’m sure you’ll be using them like a professional in no time.

 Similar Readings